 Natural ventilation systems shall be used in preference to air conditioning systems wherever possible.

-All electric motors shall be of the high efficiency type.
+All electric motors shall be of the high efficiency type (4 pole on three phase motors).

 All air handling units should be fitted with high efficiency aerofoil bladed fans wherever possible.